2/6/2025

 John Chappell

 Thank you.
 That's fine.
-So since the last call when I asked about, you know, kind of fleet development, you've sold Scandinavia and then you locked in the China.
+So since the last call, when I asked about kind of fleet development, you've sold to Scandinavia and then you locked into China.
 So it seems like you're de-risking some of the older vessels in your fleet.
-As we think about going forward, the differences now in maybe the optimism around asset values and time charter market, what do you think is the best path forward for, again, kind of the older ships in your fleet where maybe you don't need as much spot exposure?
+As we think about going forward, the differences now in maybe the optimism around asset values and time charter markets, What do you think is the best path forward for, again, kind of the older ships in your fleet where maybe you don't need as much spot exposure?
 Is monetizing them a better alternative versus the time charter market or vice versa?

 speaker

-So two of, we have now three ships built in 2007 in our fleet.
+So we have now three ships built in 2007 in our fleet.
 Two of them are on time charter.
-One which we talked about on this call, $40,000 a day for this year.
-And one that started in last summer, which is ending end of second quarter at $49,500 per day.
-So these are very good time charters.
+One which we talked about on this call, $40,000 a day for this year. and the one that started last summer, which is ending end of second quarter at $49,500 per day.
+These are two very good time charters.
 The third vessel is in the spot market.
-So, you know, we might consider to divest one or two other ships, you know, depending on time and price, obviously.
-So the two on time charter will continue to operate at least through their charters.
-But they also, these ships have basically no debt.
-So there is sort of an interesting opportunity in the future to invest that in a way and then reinvest the money in the company or one way or another in the line with sort of our capital allocation policies in general.
-So that's really all I can say now.
-But it's not that easy to sell all the ships.
+We might consider to divest one or two other ships, depending on time and price, obviously.
+The two on time charters will continue to operate at least through their charters.
+But also these ships have basically no debt, so there is sort of an interesting opportunity in a way to monetize that in a way and then reinvest the money in the company in one way or another in the line with our capital allocation policies in general.
+So that's really all I can say now, but it's not that easy to sell all the ships.
 You might have an interest, but it might be a counterpart that you cannot transact with also.
-So that sort of raises the hurdle a bit to get it
+So that sort of raises the hurdle a bit to get it done.

 speaker